Wednesday, October 30, 2024

 Boarding our Boeing 747-8 “Saarland”, it felt almost like Christmas which was a bit funny since last time I had the privilege of flying on the upper deck of the Queen of the Skies was in 2008 when I was given a surprise upgrade to business class as a Christmas present by Singapore Airlines.

 Having walked up the stairs and gotten seated in 84A and 84C respectively, Anna and I were handed a glass of “Avionic” which is Lufthansa’s new inflight cocktail that aims to “usher in a new golden age of travel”.
-Despite that the cabin attendant suggested that the taste was reminiscent of Gummibärchen and I have read mixed reviews on the Internet, I must say that we both appreciated it.
+Despite that the cabin attendant suggested that the taste was reminiscent of Gummibärchen and the mixed reviews that I had previously read on the Internet, I must say that we both appreciated it.

 Unfortunately, once we were ready to push back, a passenger aboard had a medical issue which delayed our departure for more than an hour as his luggage had to be offloaded for security reasons.
 Considering the 13-hour flight time covering more than eleven thousand kilometres, it is of course always better to be safe than sorry as there are not that many diversion airports over the Atlantic.